MicahXIE/MicahXIE.github.io/_posts/2019-01-09-Clean_Code_Series_1_Meaningful_Name.md

 Do not refer to a grouping of accounts as an `accountList` unless it’s `actually a List`.

 Beware of using names which vary in `small ways`.
-How long does it take to spot the subtle difference between a XYZControllerForEfficientHandlingOfStrings in one module and, somewhere a little more distant, XYZControllerForEfficientStorageOfStrings?
+How long does it take to spot the subtle difference between a `XYZControllerForEfficientHandlingOfStrings` in one module and, somewhere a little more distant, `XYZControllerForEfficientStorageOfStrings`?

 **Make Meaningful Distinctions**